anton-jeran/MULTI-AUDIODEC/README.md

 ```

 ## Citations
-If you use our **M3-AUDIODEC** for your research, please consider citing
+If you use our **BANC** for your research, please consider citing

 ```
 @article{ratnarajah2023m3,
-  title={M3-AUDIODEC: Multi-channel multi-speaker multi-spatial audio codec}, author={Ratnarajah, Anton and Zhang, Shi-Xiong and Yu, Dong}, journal={arXiv preprint arXiv:2309.07416}, year={2023}
+  title={BANC: Multi-channel multi-speaker multi-spatial audio codec}, author={Ratnarajah, Anton and Zhang, Shi-Xiong and Yu, Dong}, journal={arXiv preprint arXiv:2309.07416}, year={2023}